sparck75/arbitragoor/README.md

 # Arbitragoor

-Scripts to execute arbitrage requests.
+Scripts to execute arbitrage requests, used in conjuction with [this smart contract](https://github.com/kargakis/arbitrage-contracts).

 ## Build